Patrick Sweeney looks at the Ruger SR556, the company's first AR-15-style carbine. Even a few years ago, this would have been unthinkable.

-Traditionally, Ruger has not been known as a “tactical” gun maker.
+Traditionally, Ruger has not been known as a “tactical” gun maker, but the Ruger SR556 is changing that.
 Part of that is due to Bill Ruger and his background.
 Growing up in New England before WWII, he basically came to business with the old-money blueblood attitude, and took that attitude into politics.
 (Or, at least as much politics as a gunmaker gets dragged into.)

 He designed machine guns during WWII, and after the war he designed and built products for the sporting market that were breathtaking in their utility, and used production methods that didn’t just “bend the cost curve” but hammered it flat.
 The Ruger Standard, later the Mk 1, a .22 LR pistol that sold for half of what the comparable Colt product did, was just the start.

 Focused on making better and more-affordable hunting rifles and handguns, he really wasn’t plugged into the defensive market.
 And, to be fair to the late Bill Ruger, the defensive market as we now know it really didn’t exist for the first couple of decades he was designing and making firearms.

 As a result, when it came time to confront the growing plague of gun control efforts, he simply (from my view, anyway) fell back on the educated upper-class N’Easterner attitudes he’d grown up with.
 To whit: men of good intentions can get along, and learn to compromise, and everyone will be happy and benefit.
 Too bad he was in a back-alley knife fight with uncompromising opponents.